KendallDoesCoding/youtubers-birthdays/README.md

 | Pranks        | Fidias          | April 10, 1996    | 135.1 million                 |
 | First In Line | VicInTheGame    | May 26, 2000      | 100 million                   |

-Any contribution made, must abide in the projets [Contribution Guidelines](.github/CONTRIBUTING.md).
+Any contribution made, must abide in the projects [Contribution Guidelines](.github/CONTRIBUTING.md).